 Dr. Crisp is a Professor at Oregon State University.
-She also serves as Editor of New Directions for Institutional Research (NDIR).
 Her scholarship is grounded by her personal and professional experiences at institutions that provide broad access to students.
 She is a proud alumna of community colleges and 4-year broad access institutions (BAIs) in and around Texas including Kilgore College and The University of Houston-Clear Lake.
 Gloria has a diversity of professional experiences working with both community colleges and 4-year BAIs as an institutional researcher and faculty member.

 Her research has been published in leading education journals including The American Educational Research Journal, The Journal of Higher Education, Review of Educational Research, Teachers College Record, Research in Higher Education, The Review of Higher Education, and The Journal of College Student Development.
 Her work has been supported by The National Science Foundation (NSF), The Association for Institutional Research (AIR) and The Hispanic Association of Colleges and Universities (HACU).